pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 - [ ] Events
   - Event Reason:
-- [ ] API .status
+- [x] API .status
-  - Condition name:
+  - Condition name: CCI Driver readiness and CCI Status field can be introduced
   - Other field:
 - [ ] Other (treat as last resort)
   - Details:

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?
+Pods not using CCI Driveres continue to work as before.
+Consistent state handling for Pods requiring CCI Driver and standard CPU-Manager managed pods.
 <!--
 This is your opportunity to define what "normal" quality of service looks like for a feature.